preedman/retirement/README.md

-This is repository of technical tools related to Australian Retirement.
+This is a repository of technical tools related to Australian Retirement.